microsoft/doodle-to-code/README.md

 ## Topics

+Aside from the first topic, which covers the basics of generative AI, all other topics are standalone projects.
+You can start with any topic you like!

 | # | Topics       | Descriptions |
 |---|--------------|--------------|
 | 01 | [Generative AI and Prompting 101](01-intro-genai/README.md)  | Explore the basic concepts of Large Language Model (LLM) such as GPT, and prompt engineering.
 Also learn how to use Azure OpenAI services. |